 Research Themes & Methods

-Research within the FRG is arranged into a series of broad themes that together enable concepts in fluvial sedimentology and stratigraphy to be successfully applied to improve subsurface reservoir and mineral reserve characterisation.
+Research within FRG-ERG-SMRG is arranged into a series of broad themes that together enable concepts in sedimentology and stratigraphy to be successfully applied to improve subsurface reservoir and mineral reserve characterisation.
 A variety of methods are employed within these research themes.

 Themes

-- Techniques for establishing fluvial system type from 1D core.
+- Techniques for establishing sediment system type from 1D core.

-- Prediction of fluvial & eolian architecture through development of relational databases.
+- Prediction of fluvial, aeolian, lacustrine and marine sedimentary architecture through development of relational databases.

-- Discerning between autocyclic and allocyclic controls on fluvial architecture.
+- Discerning between autocyclic and allocyclic controls on sedimentary architecture.

-- Numerical and flume-based modelling of fluvial & eolian processes.
+- Numerical and flume-based modelling of fluvial, aeolian, lacustrine and marine processes.

-- Fluvial & eolian sequence stratigraphy and techniques in subsurface reservoir correlation.
+- Sequence stratigraphy and techniques in subsurface reservoir correlation.

-- The relative roles of eustasy, tectonics, climate and sediment supply in controlling fluvial & eolian architectural style: examples from subsurface, modern & ancient systems.
+- The relative roles of eustasy, tectonics, climate and sediment supply in controlling sedimentary system architectural style: examples from subsurface, modern & ancient systems.

-- Small-scale and large-scale styles of fluvial & eolian system interaction.
+- Small-scale and large-scale styles of fluvial, aeolian, lacustrine and marine system interaction.

 Methods

-- Experimental modelling of fluvial system evolution using physical and numerical techniques.
+- Experimental modelling of sedimentary system evolution using physical and numerical techniques.

-- High-resolution outcrop architectural studies in both modern and ancient fluvial environments.
+- High-resolution outcrop architectural studies in both modern and ancient sedimentary environments.

 - Sequence stratigraphy for analysis of basin-scale system response to changes in external controlling parameters.

-- 3D seismic-stratigraphic interpretation of large-scale fluvial basin-fill successions.
+- 3D seismic-stratigraphic interpretation of large-scale basin-fill successions.

-- Development of reservoir-scale models for testing effects of geometry on connectivity of fluvial sand-bodies.
+- Development of reservoir-scale models for testing effects of geometry on connectivity of geo-bodies.

 - Fluvial Architecture Knowledge Transfer System (FAKTS) - a relational database.